SoulPixelIV/HowAboutSpikes/README.md

 - Checkpoint text triggers when you jump over them
 - Some checkpoints don't heal
 - Some checkpoints don't restore the breaking blocks
+- Checkpoint font changes on entering a world
+- ~~Teleport system spawns a second player~~

 ## License
 None at the moment.